yapishu/WebhookEmailer/README.md

 ### systemd

-Included is a systemd module.
-Edit the username and path, copy it and enable it:
+Included is a systemd module. **Edit the username and path** in the file, then copy it and enable it:

 ```
 $> sudo cp emailer.service /etc/systemd/system/emailer.service